yuanming-hu/fc4/README.md

 It's common that RAW images appear green.
 One possible cause is that the color filters of digital cameras may have a stronger activation on the green channel.

+d) **What should be done to improve the datasets?**

+ - The amount of data is relatively small for deep learning.
+ - The (historical) three-fold cross-validation splits (for both ColorChecker and NUS-8 camera) do not actually have  validation sets.
+This means people have to tweak hyper-parameters based on the test set.
+This may not be a serious issue for traditional statistics-based approaches since not many parameters need to be tuned, but the risk of overfitting is becoming higher and higher when the model goes deeper and deeper!
+ - When only 568 images, the test noise is huge.
+When three-fold cross-validation is used, if a single test image raises its error from 1 degree to 18 degrees (which is common), it will result in a 0.1 degree average angular error increase.
+Even if we use cross-validation, the gap between validation set and test set can still be very large.
+ - In some images, there are actually more than one light sources in the scene.
+The illumination difference may be as large as 10 degrees.
+Since we already achieve < 2 degrees of estimation error, further reducing this number may not provide a significant evidence for algorithm comparison.

+  [**The Cube dataset**](http://ipg.fer.hr/ipg/resources/color_constancy#) can be useful for future research!

 ## FC<sup>4</sup> Training and Testing

 a) **Installation**